 - 2. Push chairs against opposite sides of the buffet table (as shown in Step 4). - 3.
 Bind chairs together with the provided strap, ensuring the strap goes through the ring located on the bottom side of the buffet table.

 4. Latch strap and tighten as necessary for security.

 Buffet Table Extension

-1. Grasp the edge of the buffet table and pull all the way out.
+- 1. Grasp the edge of the buffet table and pull all the way out. - 2.
+Remove table leaf extension from storage location.